teramako/Jagabata.psm/docs/en-US/cmdlets/Update-AnsibleCredential.md

 ```

 ### -Id
-Credential ID to be updated.
+Credential ID or its resource object to be updated.

 ```yaml
 Type: UInt64